axtk/glyphmap/README.md

 # glyphmap

-Converts texts based on custom transliteration rulesets.
+- Converts texts based on custom transliteration rulesets;
+- Supports conditional conversion based on the environment of a character.

 ## Usage